Skills

 methodology.md

-The SKILL.md has YAML frontmatter (a description, plus optional settings) and a Markdown body with the playbook.
-Supporting files in the same folder (like reference/methodology.md) are bundled with the skill and can be referenced from the body.
+The SKILL.md has YAML frontmatter (a description, plus optional settings like keywords, context, allowed-tools) and a Markdown body with the playbook.
+Supporting files in the folder ride along and are reachable from the body via the ${SKILL_DIR} substitution.

 When to use a skill vs a capability

-Both skills and capabilities extend what a generator can do.
+Both extend what a generator can do.
 They solve different problems.

-• Capability.
+- Capability.
 Code that ships with the app.
 Bundles resources, tools, context formatters, and helper functions.
-Every turn, the capability's context and tools flow into the generator whether the user's question needs them or not.
+Always on.

-Reach for a capability when the behavior is always on and needs structured code (e.g. a memory store).
-Reach for a skill when the behavior is sometimes on, is mostly natural-language guidance, and benefits from being editable without a deploy.
-The two compose — the Skills package is itself shipped as a capability.
+Reach for a capability when the behavior is structural and always present (a memory store, an artifact system).
+Reach for a skill when the behavior is sometimes-on guidance that benefits from being editable without a deploy.
+The two compose — the Skills package itself is shipped as a capability.

-Every skill runs in one of two modes, declared in its frontmatter:
+A skill that has been matched runs in one of three modes, declared in its frontmatter:

-• Inline (default).
-Activation patches session state.
-The next turn's generator renders the substituted skill body into its system prompt and proceeds in the parent context with the parent's tools.
-Inline is the right default for guidance-style skills.
+- Inline (default).
+The substituted skill body is injected into the parent generator's system prompt on the next step.
+The conversation continues in the parent context with the parent's tools.

 Choose fork when the skill is a self-contained investigation that shouldn't bias the rest of the conversation.
-Choose inline when the user is continuing to collaborate with the agent and wants the skill's guidance to shape ongoing responses.
+Choose inline when the user is collaborating with the agent and wants the guidance to persist.
+Choose pattern when the work decomposes naturally into independent sub-tasks that can run concurrently.

 Wiring it up